 - 2 teaspoons salt

-Place ingredients in kitchen aid attached with dough hook as follows:
+Place ingredients in Kitchenaid attached with a dough hook as follows:

-Bake at 350 for 20-25 minutes or until rolls are golden brown.
+- Bake the rolls at 350 for 20-25 minutes or until rolls are golden brown.
 Remove from oven and immediately brush tops with butter.
-Enjoy!

 - Serving Suggestion: Use a Bread Basket warmer and Stone to take from oven to table and keep your rolls warm!

 - Store any leftover rolls in an airtight bag.